hknutzen/Netspoc/technical.markdown

 and managed routers.
 If an area object contains no zones, it is deleted.
 Netspoc checks for proper border definitions during area set up.

-Areas may be defined by the user as anchor areas, that is, without border definitions, but an anchor network instead.
+Areas may be defined by the user as anchor areas, that is, without border definitions, but an anchor network and the attribute `auto_border` instead.
 For these areas, depth first search starts at the zone containing the anchor network and stops at interfaces that are borders to other areas.
 References of these interfaces are stored in the anchor area object as borders.

 ### Finding subset relations